Phase transition on the fluctuation of the structure of random walk ranges: The fluctuations converge to 0 in dimension

-In what follows, we will simplify notation by reducing to a discussion of only the cross term $ E_n$ since we will only apply a dyadic decomposition and the only other cross term that could appear, $X_{2n+1}-X_n-X[n,2n+1]$, will have a similar analysis.

-In subsection \ref{cross term}, we will give the lower bounds for the cross term, which holds for the graph distance, cut points and the effective resistance.
+In this section, we estimate the variance and the limit in distribution of $\frac{X_n -\mathbb{E}[X_n]}{\sqrt{\mathrm{Var}(X_n)}}$ in $d=4$.
+In subsection \ref{cross term}, we will give the lower bounds for the cross term, which holds for the graph distance and the cut points.
 In subsections \ref{upper:cross}-\ref{analysis of centered}, we will show the upper bounds for the cross term and main results in $d=4$.
-In these subsections, we are considering only the graph distance, cut points since Lemma \ref{high prob.:intersection} does not work for the effective resistance.
-We will give our main result in $d=4$ for the effective resistance in subsection \ref{analysis of ER}.
+In subsection \ref{analysis of ER}, we will present our results for general random variables whose cross terms have the same heavy tailed behavior as the graph distance in dimension 4.